laura0116/AdoptAPet-MobileApp/README.md

-list of items - list of pets up for adoption chart - age of pets authentification - login to post/adopt offline support - online support - intent - send email when someone wants to adopt a pet anmations - at successfull login
+list of items - list of pets up for adoption chart - age of pets authentification - login to post/adopt offline support - online support - intent - notify a user when someone wants to adopt his pet anmations - at successfull login